petry078/spellblog/docs/posts/latex-pdf-press.md

 # LaTeX PDF press specification

-> Content in progress.
+LaTeX is a powerful typesetting markup language, designed to make beautiful and readable printable documents.

+Learn LaTeX is great because its old school, free and stable.
+You will never need to open shit and slow Google Docs, Microsoft Word and even Adobe inDesign, which are all private softwares.

 LaTeX documents have to be written and than compiled.

-> Is it crime to write about LaTeX in an Markdown file?

 Write content using LaTeX markup syntax and than press it to PDF with the command:

 ```bash
 pdflatex fileName.tex